Consumer Reports has no financial relationship with advertisers on this site.

 Strategy: I Want Safety and Maximum Interest on Funds I Access Regularly

-Online savings accounts currently offer yields of 1.65 percent or more annually.
-They’re among the safest savings vehicles, and up to $250,000 in deposits per account, whether through a bank or credit union, is covered by federal insurance.
+Online savings accounts currently offer yields of 1.8 percent or more annually.
+They’re among the safest savings vehicles, and up to $250,000 in deposits per holder, whether through a bank or credit union, is covered by federal insurance.
+(A joint account with two holders is insured up to $500,000.)

 You can find the rates offered for these high-paying accounts through websites such as DepositAccounts and BankRate.
 (With DepositAccounts, scroll below the top listings, which paid for placement there; with BankRate, click on "APY" to get annual percentage yields in descending order.)
 Check the minimum deposit, fees, and features (such as ATM access and check writing).